Yohan Boli nets brace as St. Truiden hold Mbwana Samatta's Genk | Goal.com

 Boli nets brace as St. Truiden hold Samatta's Genk

-Matters got worse for the hosts after Ianis Hagi’s penalty put the Smurfs up three minutes after restart, before Romanian completed his brace in the 60th minute via another penalty.
+Matters got worse for the hosts after Ianis Hagi’s penalty put the Smurfs up three minutes after the restart, before the Romanian completed his brace in the 60th minute via another penalty.

-With St. Truiden looking destined for their fourth league defeat, Boli sparked the hope of a revival with his 62nd minute strike.
+With St. Truiden looking destined for their fourth league defeat, Boli sparked hope for a revival with his 62nd-minute strike.

 Pol Garcia made it two in the 80th minute and the 25-year-old Cote d’Ivoire star completed the comeback with a late goal.